kostin-kirill/devops-interview-task/README.md

 #### What scripting languages can I use?

 Any you like.
 You’ll have to justify your decision.
-We use Bash, Python, Groovy and JavaScript internally.
+We use Bash, Python, Powershell internally.
 Please pick something you're familiar with, as you'll need to be able to discuss it.

 #### What will you be grading me on?